avan-pra/ft_irc/README.md

 # TODO
 Handle all vector to connection as connection * (instead of the connection class directly)
 Fix client casing check in multi server (comparison in the same casing via to_up())
 Make something of service ? (kinda useless atm)
+share_client() function doesnt share well the token of the client.